DaviSFS21/cocoa_puffs/README.md

 # cocoa_puffs

 ## Overview
-This project is a Ruby on Rails application, with frontend using React.
+This project is a Ruby on Rails application, with its frontend made with React.
 The application manages Cocoa Puff lists and its Fruity Pebbles.
-It uses PostgreSQL as the database, and Rails as an API for data.
+It leverages PostgreSQL as the database, and Rails as an API for data.

 ## Prerequisites
 * Ruby